CHEMICAL ADMIXTURES FOR CONCRETE

 Material that (i) is suspected of being frozen, or (ii) exceeds its shelf life, or (iii) has been stored at plant site for more than 6 months shall be sampled and tested prior to use.

-To obtain approval for any admixture type, the manufacturer shall submit the following items to the Office of Materials in Ames:
+To obtain approval for any admixture type, the manufacturer shall submit the following items to the Office of Construction and Materials in Ames:

 1. Product identification including brand name and product number